andytruong/tammy/README.md

 end
 ```

+- `🔐 VAULT` allow us to manage WHEN a certain WHO access WHAT:
-- `🔐 VAULT`: We can manage who can access store.
+	- Who can access store.
+	- Who can access database.
 - `🏪 STORE` provides grpc interface, same ORM for all languages
 - Scale up `✨ APP` -> Don't add direct pressure to database.